Got gently unused items that are in good working condition that you no longer need?

 Why we chose Hong Kong Salvation Army:

-- The Salvation Army is based in 131 countries; they have been operating in Hong Kong for 30 years.
+- The Salvation Army is based in more than 130 countries and they have been operating in Hong Kong for 30 years.

 - They help families in distress, people with disabilities, and the elderly.